|

 verification enabled via the -out_trusted option.

-going to trust, for instance via the
+is going to trust, for instance via the

-"caPubs" field of a certificate response,
+"caPubs" field of a certificate response

-authentication of the CMP server is particularly critical.
-So special care
+server is particularly critical.
+So special care must be taken setting up

-must be taken setting up server authentication using -trusted and
+server authentication using -trusted and related options for

-related options for certificate-based authentication or -secret for
+certificate-based authentication or -secret for MAC-based protection.

 When setting up CMP configurations and experimenting with